Do not miss Catherine Graham as she hosts authors Alexandra Risen, Kate Taylor, and Madeleine Thien in a live reading of tales of truth.

 Alexandra Risen has lived her life in gradual migration from the northwestern prairies to the hilly southeast.
 She loves her garden as much as she loves technology.
 She has published essays in The Globe and Mail and Hippocampus Magazine.
 She holds a Certificate in Creative Writing, Bachelor of Commerce Degree, an MBA, and a Diploma in Urban Planning.
 A Board Member of the Toronto Botanical Gardens, Alexandra lives with her husband, son and rescued dog in Toronto, Ontario.
 She will be presenting Unearthed.

-Kate Taylor is an award-winning novelist and an arts columnist at The Globe and Mail.
+Kate Taylor is an award-winning novelist, and a film critic and arts columnist at The Globe and Mail.
 Her debut novel, Madame Proust and the Kosher Kitchen, was a national bestseller, winning the Commonwealth Writers Prize for Best First Book (Canada-Caribbean region), the City of Toronto Book Award and the Canadian Jewish Book Award.
-Her second novel, A Man in Uniform, was shortlisted for the Ontario Library Association's Evergreen Award.
+Both her second novel, A Man in Uniform, and her current novel, Serial Monogamy, were shortlisted for the Ontario Library Association’s Evergreen Award.
 She lives in Toronto with her husband and son.
-She will be presenting Serial Monogamy.

 Madeleine Thien is the author of Simple Recipes, which was a finalist for the Commonwealth Writers’ Prize, a Kiriyama Pacific Prize Notable Book, and won the BC Book Prize for Fiction.
 Dogs at the Perimeter was shortlisted for Berlin’s International Literature Award and won the Frankfurt Book Fair’s Liberaturpreis.
 Her work has been translated into twenty-five languages, and appeared in many literary journals.
 “The Wedding Cake” was shortlisted for the prestigious 2015 Sunday Times EFG Short Story Award.
 Do Not Say We Have Nothing is set in China after the Tiananmen Square protests of 1989.
 Thien lives in Montreal.